 19. Bill reading on 3 days: exception

-All bills shall be read on three different days, unless in case of urgency, by a vote of four fifths of the members present, taken by yeas and nays, on each bill, this rule be dispensed with.
+All bills shall be read on three different days, unless in case of urgency, by four-fifths vote of the members present, taken by yeas and nays, on each bill, this rule be dispensed with.
+Joint resolutions proposing amendments to the Constitution of West Virginia shall be read on three different days which readings shall not be suspended.

 20. Bill read fully & distinctly